Leave your contact details and Get 3 Live Classes for Free

 Oops!
 Something went wrong while submitting the form.

-The text examines how a SAT score of 1300 affects student rankings along with college admission prospects while providing possible avenues for better results.
+Below we will examine how a SAT score of 1300 affects student rankings in college admissions and provides possible ways for better results.

 Understanding SAT Score Percentiles

-The evaluation of a 1300 SAT score as good requires understanding of SAT score percentiles.
-The SAT administration agency known as College Board uses percentile rankings to represent student performance relative to other test-takers.
+The SAT administration agency known as College Board uses percentile rankings to represent student performance compared to other test-takers.
 A student who scores 1300 on the SAT falls near the 91st percentile position which demonstrates better results than 91% of all test-takers.
+Many learners also review a detailed SAT Score Report Guide to better understand section scores, subscores, and performance insights after the test.

 According to the most recent updates from the College Board, here are the percentiles shown below for the score of 1300: